aziz/virastar/README.md

 * should not replace line breaks
 * should put zwnj between word and prefix/suffix (ha haye* tar* tarin mi* nemi*)
 * should not replace English numbers in English phrases
+* should not destroy urls in the text

 #### aggressive editing
   * should replace more than one ! or ? mark with just one
   * should remove all kashidas